 Is my financial aid guaranteed until I graduate?

-Because all financial aid is based on need, we require that you reapply for financial aid each year.
-Financial need will be determined using your family’s prior tax year information, and your need will be met by a combination of grant aid, on-campus employment, and student loans, if packaged, as long as your family’s situation remains similar year to year.
-Your graduation date is determined upon registration with the University, taking into consideration advanced standing credits and the requirements for graduation.
+Because all financial aid is based on need, you must reapply for financial aid each year.
+Financial need is determined using your family's prior tax year information, and your need will be met by a combination of grant aid, work-study, and reasonable student loans, depending on total family income, as long as your family's financial situation remains similar year to year.
+Cornell meets 100 percent of demonstrated financial need for all eligible undergraduates.

 As long as you have financial need, we are committed to providing you with financial aid to meet your expenses for the number of semesters required for a student to complete an undergraduate degree.
 Except for the five-year program in architecture, which requires ten semesters of full-time enrollment, we will provide up to eight semesters of funding.
 Funding for additional semesters, double majors, or dual degrees is not available.